ftCLI/FoundryTools/README.md

 for common font operations and can be used in scripts, tools, and workflows that involve font processing.

+Below is an overview of the key components and features of FoundryTools, while the detailed documentation can be found at the following link: https://foundrytools.readthedocs.io/en/latest/

 ## Table of Contents

 - [Installation](#installation)